philipwalton/mozart/README.md

 `prototype` {Object} The prototype of the returned constructor.
 In the above example, `prototype` would equal `MyConstructor.prototype`.

 **protectedKey**
 `_` {Function} The protected key.
-This is used to get and set protected instance properties.
+This is used to get and set protected instance members.
 Protected instances can be accessed by the current class and its subclasses.
 (See [Private Parts](https://github.com/philipwalton/private-parts#the-key-function) for more information on key functions.)

 **protectedPrototype**
 `_protected` {Object} The protected prototype.
 Use this object to store protected methods that are shared by all protected instances.
-Protected methods can be accessed by the current class and its subclasses.
+Protected methods can be accessed by the current class and are inherited by its subclasses.

 **privateKey**
 `__` {Function} The private key.
 This is used to get and set private instance properties.
 Private instances can only be accessed by the current class.
 (See [Private Parts](https://github.com/philipwalton/private-parts#the-key-function) for more information on key functions.)

 **privatePrototype**
 `__private` {Object} The private prototype.
 Use this object to store private methods that are shared by all private instances.
 Private methods can only be accessed by the current class.
+They are *not* inherited by subclasses.

-*Note:* as with all JavaScript function, you only need to list the arguments that you need.
-If you don't need both private and protected methods, you can leave off the private arguments.
+*Note:* as with all JavaScript functions, you only need to list the arguments that you actually need.
+If you don't need both private and protected methods, you can leave off the unnecessary arguments.

 ### The Returned Constructor

-The returned constructor is just a normal JavaScript constructor, but it has five convience methods mixed in.
+The returned constructor is just a normal JavaScript constructor, but it has five convenience methods mixed in.

 #### Constructor.subclass(*[name]*, *[definition]*)

 Once you have a constructor that was made using Mozart's constructor factory, you can easily subclass it.
-Subclassing returns a new constructor whose prototype has the parent constructor's prototype in it's chain.
+Subclassing returns a new constructor whose prototype has the parent constructor's prototype in its chain.
 Subclassing also sets up the prototype chain for the protected methods, allowing you to invoke super.

 #### Constructor.addGetters(prop1, *[prop2]*, *[...propN]*)